 Wecome to the Materials Tribology Laboratory.
-Our primary research objective is to better understand how material properties can be tailored to control the friction and wear of materials.
+Our overarching research mission is to better understand how material properties can be tailored to control the friction and wear of materials.
 The lack of access to the buried tribological interface is one of the primary barriers to progress in this area.
 Our group specializes in the development of in-situ

 methods to gain more direct access to interfacial processes and phenomena.
 Our research activities involve instrument design, software developments, materials synthesis, materials characterization, and surface analysis.
-Our current areas of interest include aerospace systems, osteoarthritis, and wind power.
+Our current areas of interest have applications in healthcare, national security, and energy sustainability.

 News and Recognition